Health Transformation – Losing Weight, Getting Fit, And A Personal Journey To Being My Best Self

 When we first start working out or dieting, we always say I want to lose XX pounds or I want to weigh this much and I’ll be happy.
 I didn’t go on the scale as much as I did in the past because it always discouraged me.
 This time around I just made sure I was active as much as possible and used other forms of tracking success like fitting into old clothes or photos.
 I have to say I am not even close to what I wanted to weigh when I started out but I am totally happy with where I am at because numbers don’t mean anything when you have more muscle!

 Health Transformation Tip #3 – Do Something Active Every Day

 For many years I would just sit on my computer all day.
 I knew I should do a bit of exercise daily, like go for a walk, but I didn’t.
 Why?
-Laziness.
-Also not prioritizing my health.
+Laziness and not prioritizing my health or me.
 I look back now I remember being on my iPhone and looking at social media but couldn’t go exercise for 30 minutes.
 Or I would lay on the couch every night when I could go for a walk.
 Why?
 How crazy!
 Most days I go to the gym but even on my “days off” I do yoga via a YouTube video or go for a walk with the dog.

 I went To The Yukon On A Press Trip And Worked Out At 6:30 AM Because I Drank All The Caesars And Craft Beer